AN ACT RELATING TO THE ERADICATION OF CERVICAL CANCER

 (11) one member of the senate committee on health and welfare appointed by the committee on committees and one member of the house committee on human services appointed by the speaker of the house; and

-(12) up to three additional members appointed by the commissioner of health.
+(12) up to three additional members appointed by the commissioner.

 (b) The task force shall consider: